 What are Ratio and Proportion CAT Questions?

-To understand the ratio and proportion questions for the CAT exam, it is important to understand What is Ratio?
-And Is Ratio and Proportion the Same?
+To understand the CAT Ratio and Proportion Questions, it is important to understand what is Ratio? and is Ratio and Proportion the same?

 As per the mathematical concepts, ratio defines the correlation between two quantities, like A: B, in which B≠0.
 For example, the ratio of 3:6 is equal to 1:2.
 However, the statement is known as Proportion, and it is seen to be in direct Proportion.

-Note the below example for conceptual clarity on what is ratio.
+Note the below example for conceptual clarity on what ratio is.

-For example, 4/5 is a ratio and the proportion statement is 20/25 =4/5.
-If we find the proportional statement, we get the below things:
+For example, 4/5 is a ratio, and the proportion statement is 20/25 =4/5.
+If we find the proportional statement, we get the following things:

 20/25 = 4/5